Telematics Guides | What Do Tachograph Symbols Mean?

 There are two types of tachograph: digital and analogue.

-All new HGVs sold in the UK from 25 June 2019 must have a digital tachograph fitted.
+All new HGVs sold in the UK from June 2019 must have a digital tachograph fitted.
 This benefits both enforcement agencies and drivers, as it means vehicles can be assessed for compliance without needing to be stopped and physically checked.

 Companies using arctic vehicles must also be aware of tachographs.
 Arctic vehicles are refrigerated transport lorries.
 People driving these vehicles are subject to the drivers’ hours rules, meaning their status must be recorded.
 Tachographs collect this information and help companies using arctic vehicles to meet the compliance requirements around drivers’ hours rules.
 Some farmers also use tachographs to benefit from the information they collect.

-Digital tachographs vs. analogue tachographs
+Digital tachographs versus analogue tachographs

 A digital tachograph records a driver’s information via a smart ID card.
-These driver’s cards show important information about the driver, including a photo of them, their date of birth and expiry date — not unlike their driving licence.
+These driver’s cards show important information about the driver, including a photo of them, their date of birth and card expiry date — not unlike their driving licence.

 The smart card is authorised before the drivers start their shift.
 Once they’ve been approved to begin working, the drivers put their cards into the tachographs card slots and the devices then automatically record and store their work statuses.